AWS Deployment

 Local environment setup

-Finally, ensure you have the following utilities installed:
+Finally, if an engineer from your team will be performing the deployment, ensure they have the following utilities installed:

 Create Cloud Infrastructure